 Support the AEWA Small Grants Fund!

 The AEWA Small Grants Fund currently relies exclusively on voluntary financial contributions.
 If you wish to support the Fund, please contact the UNEP/AEWA Secretariat at email@example.com.

 Other Funding Opportunities

-In addition to the AEWA Small Grants Fund, the following funding opportunities exist with the Convention on the Conservation of Migratory Species of Wild Animals (CMS) and some of its instruments:
+In addition to the AEWA Small Grants Fund, the following funding opportunities exist with some instruments of the Convention on the Conservation of Migratory Species of Wild Animals (CMS):